seek-oss/koala/src/requestLogging/README.md

 It provides 3 main features:

-- [`createLoggerContextStorage`](#context-logging) auto inject request based information into a logger's context
+- [`createLoggerContextStorage`](#context-logging) returns a logger context storage instance.
 - [`contextFields`](#context-fields) returns log fields related to the incoming request.
 - [`createMiddleware`](#request-log) creates a Koa middleware for logging request and response information

 ## Context Logging

-`createLoggerContextStorage` returns a logger context storage instance with two methods.
+`createLoggerContextStorage` returns a logger context storage instance with two methods: `contextMiddleware` and `mixin`.
+This is simply a wrapper over an [AsyncLocalStorage](https://nodejs.org/docs/latest-v16.x/api/async_context.html#class-asynclocalstorage) instance.

-`contextMiddleware` which is a Koa Middleware that injects the logger context into an AsyncLocalStorage instance.
+`contextMiddleware` is a function which returns a Koa Middleware that injects the logger context into an AsyncLocalStorage instance.
+It must be added early in the Koa Middleware chain if you want logger calls to contain request context fields.
+It also provides an optional
+`getFieldsFn` parameter if you wish to provide your own context fields.
+By default it uses the [`contextFields`](#context-fields) function.

-`mixin` which is a function which returns the context fields
+`mixin` is a function which returns the context fields from the storage.
+It returns an empty object if no context can be found.

 Attaching `contextMiddleware` to the Koa middleware chain and the `mixin` function to the logger instance allows you to import the logger instance in any file and still retain the current request context fields within log calls.